Ice hockey at the 2026 Winter Olympics – Women's qualification: Olympic qualification Round 1

 This round was canceled.
 It was meant to take place between 7–10 November 2024, and consist of three groups of teams ranked 25th or lower.
 Teams entered in Group A were Chinese Taipei, Bulgaria and Croatia; teams in Group B were Latvia, Lithuania, Romania and Thailand; and teams in Group C were Iceland, Turkey, Estonia and Serbia.

 The three highest ranked teams, Chinese Taipei, Latvia and Iceland, advanced to Round 2.

 Olympic qualification Round 2

 Twelve countries played in three tournaments from 12 to 15 December 2024, involving nations ranked 16th to 24th and those who advanced from Round 1 (named Qualifier 4, 5, and 6).
-If nations declined to participate then those ranked lower will move up to fill their place.
+If nations declined to participate then those ranked lower moved up to fill their place.

 Group D

 The tournament was held in Piešťany, Slovakia.

 All times are local (UTC+1).